XinBiostats/xinbiostats.github.io/_pages/about.md

 News
 ------
+[01/08/2025] _"AI-driven Framework to Map the Brain Metabolome in 3D"_ is accepted in principle by Nature Metabolism.

 [08/28/2024] _"Deep5hmC: Predicting genome-wide 5-hydroxymethylcytosine landscape via a multimodal deep learning model"_ is published in Bioinformatics.

 [05/13/2024] Xin won the MCBIOS 2024 Travel Fellowship.